 Queen Charlotte Sound

-Explore the flavours of Marlborough's famed wines and delicious chocolates.
-Drive through the picturesque countryside favoured by artists for its rich colours and contours, and visit one of the noted wineries of the region.
-Stop at the Makana Boutique Chocolate Factory and watch the creation of tantalizing chocolate confections.
+Tempt your taste buds with the sublime flavors of Marlborough's famed wines and delicious chocolates.
+Journey through the picturesque countryside favored by artists for its rich colors and contours.
+Your tour includes a winery visit and tasting and a stop at the Makana boutique chocolate factory to watch the creation of tantalizing chocolate confections.

 Knights of the Sky: The Omaka Aviation Heritage Museum